Marj Brasch: Creation and casting

-McRae agreed to reprise the role in 1998 as part of the exit storyline for the character of Marj's best friend Jenny Harrison (Maggie Harper).
+McRae agreed to reprise the role in 1998 as part of the exit storyline for the character of Marj's best friend Jenny Harrison (Maggie Harper), but ruled out returning full-time to the soap.
 McRae returned in another guest role in 2002.
 It was confirmed in May 2012 that Marj would be returning to mark the show's 20th anniversary.
 Producers decided to bring Marj back after the return of another former receptionist – Yvonne Jeffries (Alison Quigan), with producer Steven Zanoski stating: "With the return of Yvonne to the reception desk it was only a matter of course to have Marj back."
 Marj's return scenes were directed by McRae's daughter Katherine, who stated; "It was very funny.
 I thought; 'Should I call her mum?'
 But as soon as we got on the studio floor Marj popped straight back out.
 It was instant."
 McRae enjoyed returning to the character of Marj saying; "They are very well written scenes.
 They did me proud."
 She made her single episode reappearance on 25 May 2012.
 McRae reprised her role for the 25th anniversary in May 2017, for a storyline that saw Marj die.
 McRae described the scenes as "surreal".